Jonathan Legris

-Jonathan Legris (born 5 November 1987 in Bournemouth, Dorset) is a former British racing driver and convicted criminal.
+Jonathan Sean Legris (born 5 November 1987) is a British former racing driver.
 He previously competed in series such as Formula BMW UK, the British Formula Three Championship and the European F3 Open Championship.

 Career

 Legris competed in karting from age six, including in notable series such as Super 1 and the FIA European Karting championship alongside contemporaries including Sam Bird, Romain Grosjean and Paul di Resta.
 Legris and was awarded a £35,000 BMW scholarship before joining the Formula BMW UK grid in 2005.
 After completing the 20 race season, Legris competed in three races of the 2005 Formula 3 Asia series.
 Despite strong running on his debut, Legris retired from the top three and would go on to score a total of four points in the championship.

 Legris returned to Formula BMW UK with Motaworld Racing in 2006 and 2007.
 His first, and only, Formula BMW UK victory came at Donington Park in July 2007.
 He competed in the 2007 Formula Palmer Audi autumn trophy, scoring a podium finish on his first race weekend at Brands Hatch, but ultimately finishing 6th overall.
 For 2008, Legris joined Team West-tech in Spanish F3 and scored a number of podium finishes for the team on his way to 11th in the overall championship.
-As his car the older Dallara chassis, Legris qualified for classification in the Copa championship, a category he would finish 3rd in with three race victories.
+As his car the older Dallara chassis, Legris qualified for classification in the Copa championship, a category he would finish third in with three race victories.
 The championship ran at the Valencia Street Circuit as a support race to the 2008 European Grand Prix weekend, where Legris showed strong pace but ultimately crashed out of the race.
 Following his performances in Spain, Legris was signed by Litespeed F3 to compete in the final rounds of the 2008 British F3.
 Legris secured a podium finish at Brands Hatch.

 For 2009, Legris raced for De Vilotta Motorsport, completing two races and taking a single victory in class at Valencia.
 Legris would not race again until 2013, when he returned to European F3 with West-tec.